AngelRamirez31/AngelRamirez31/README.md

-- 👋 Hola, I’m @AngelRamirez31/Alex
+- 👋 Hi, I’m @AngelRamirez31/Alex
 - 👀 I’m interested in learn about new tecnology and create new projects
 - 🌱 I’m currently learning C/C++
 - 💞️ I’m looking to collaborate on diferent projects to extend my knowledge